Break of Structure (BOS) in SMC/ICT: Bullish and Bearish BOS Trading

 In a bearish market, the market continuously forms lower lows and lower highs, meaning each new low surpasses the previous one.
 This consistent breaking of previous lower lows indicates strong downward momentum, and this pattern is referred to as a bearish Break of Structure.
 It reflects the market’s ability to sustain its downward trajectory, with each new low confirming the strength of the ongoing trend.

 Understanding market structure requires true identification of Break of Structure (BOS).
-It is obvious that bearish break of structure is incomplete without identification of inducement within the recent downward move.
-Market grabs the inducement (Liquidity) and then continue its downtrend movement.
+A bearish break of structure is incomplete without identification of inducement within the recent downward move.
+The market grabs the inducement (Liquidity) and then continues its downtrend movement.

 If the price breaks a previous lower low without taking inducement, it’s considered a minor Break of Structure.
 In this scenario, a new lower high isn’t established, leaving the overall market structure unchanged.
 The minor break suggests a temporary move rather than a significant trend continuation, indicating that the underlying bearish structure remains intact despite the brief price action.